openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

     Note that jtreg cannot close any files or sockets that may have been left open;
     that is the responsibility of the test itself.
-Any other significant global state that is modified during the course of an action is also the responsibity of the test to clean up.
+Any other significant global state that is modified during the course of an action is also the responsibility of the test to clean up.

 *   If any action does not complete successfully, no subsequent actions will be executed.